 A majority of the modern yoga comes from Asanas with people bending and twisting their bodies in innumerable ways.
 However, Asanas have a deeper meaning than just surface level flexibility.

 An Asana aligns the energies present in your subtle body or energy body (sookshma shareer) which speeds up your spiritual awakening.
-In this case, Patanjali explores the meditative postures necessary for the Ashtanga Sadhana to complete.
+In this case, Patanjali explores the meditation poses necessary for the Ashtanga Sadhana to complete.

 Patanjali defines an Asana as: